Ixcatl/fables_novasophonia/docs/core/equipment.rst

 Tools as Weapons
 ----------
 Some tools can be used as an ad hoc weapon.
 If so, select one weapon to temporarily use as its archetype.
-For instance, a climbing hook would be a normal hook, while a pickaxe could function like a hammer with Pierce damage.
+For instance, a climbing hook would be a normal hook, while a pickaxe could function like a hammer using Pierce damage.
 These tools follow the usual rules for improvised weapons.

 Upgrading Tools
 ----------